cgeorge/couchapp-utils/README.md

 ### Server side couchapp developement

-For now the normal couchapp push utility will be needed to update the design document itself (which is required for modifying the server side of a couchapp).
+For now the normal couchapp push utility will be needed to update the design document itself

+### Installation

+Until there is a normal python install script, the easiest method is to unpack everything one directory above the couchapps to be proxied.
+This allows multiple couchapps to be proxied at the same time.

+### TODO List
+ *Pass as many tests in Futon as possible (currently at 49/66) *Automatically parse the couchapp directories to simplify the json configuration files.

+### Known Issues / Limitations
+ *The proxy doesn't handle long polling urls like _changes correctly since the response from couchdb is being buffered.

 ### License

 couchapp-utils is licensed the same as CouchApp which is the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0)